 With so much riding on the choices companies make and so many individuals tasked with making those decisions, a predefined method for reaching consensus can greatly improve an organization’s efficiency and interpersonal dynamics while also ensuring the ideal outcome.

 Clearly defined roles

-Decision making frameworks help teams maintain momentum.
+Scalable decision-making frameworks help teams maintain momentum.
 They help teams reach consensus faster by removing potential points of friction related to ambiguity around ownership.
-When properly defined and adopted, decision making frameworks ensure everyone knows exactly what their role is in the decision making process.
+When properly defined and adopted, decision-making frameworks ensure everyone knows exactly what their role is in the decision making process.

-Defined processes for making decisions as a team ensure questions about roles and responsibilities are addressed during the process definition phase and the kick off of any particular project.
+Defined processes for making decisions as a team ensure the questions about roles and responsibilities are addressed during the process definition phase and the kick-off of any particular project.
 This means there’s no mystery about who should be doing what.

 Closing the gaps